abhiwand/atk/doc-api-examples/src/main/resources/python/graph-titan/ml/label_propagation.rst

 Returns
 -------
-a dictionary <result, 2-column output frame>.
-The result is an execution summary.
+a dictionary <report, 2-column output frame>.
+The report is an execution summary string.
 The output frame contains:

 vertex: int
     A vertex id